jrnold/qss-tidy/docs/introduction.md

 using the Tidyverse.

 [Data Camp](https://www.datacamp.com/home) has interactive courses.
-In particular, I recommende starting with the following two courses.
+In particular, I recommend starting with the following two courses.

 - [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r)
 - [Introduction to the Tidyverse](https://www.datacamp.com/courses/introduction-to-the-tidyverse)